 Past Highlights—Imagine a Day Without Water

-On October 17, 2024, we hosted our 10th annual Imagine a Day Without Water—uniting participants across the nation and the globe to reach millions on social media.
+On October 17, 2024, we hosted our 10th annual Imagine a Day Without Water—reaching over 12 million people across the web and engaging communities around the world.
 We want to take a moment to express our gratitude to each and every one of you for your unwavering support and participation on the 10th anniversary of our day of action.
 Thanks to your efforts, we reached folks well beyond the water sector to communicate the vital role water plays in our daily lives and the urgent need to protect and invest in our most precious resource.

 Check out some of the many highlights from 2024 below: